-- Closed or throttled externally mounted filling valve for the hot water. - Open the valve. - · F470 in incorrect operating mode. - Enter menu 4.2.
-If mode "auto" is selected, select a higher value on "stop additional heat" in menu 4.9.2. - If mode "manual" is selected, select "addition". - Large hot water consumption. - Wait until the hot water has heated up.
-Temporarily increased hot water capacity (temporary lux) can be activated in menu 2.1. - · Too low hot water setting. - Enter menu 2.2 and select a higher comfort mode.
+- Closed or throttled externally mounted filling valve for the hot water. - Open the valve. - · Mixing valve (if there is one installed) set too low. - Adjust the mixer valve. - F470 in incorrect operating mode. - Enter menu 4.2.
+If mode "auto" is selected, select a higher value on "stop additional heat" in menu 4.9.2. - If mode "manual" is selected, select "addition". - · Large hot water consumption. - Wait until the hot water has heated up.
+Temporarily increased hot water capacity (temporary lux) can be activated in menu 2.1. - Too low hot water setting. - Enter menu 2.2 "comfort mode" and select a higher comfort mode.